NotJaypee/OJT-Management-System/README.md

 # On-the-Job Training Management System

 A desktop application built with **Flutter** and **Dart**, using **Sqflite** as the local database.
-This system is designed to manage student OJT (On-the-Job Training) records, generate official documents such as certificates, and provide data export functionalities.
+This system is designed to manage student OJT (On-the-Job Training) records, generate official documents such as certificates,generate a qr code for the certificates, and provide data export functionalities.

 ---